-4.49 The council does consider that it is appropriate to make an allowance for small sites (i.e. those below the SHLAA threshold of 5 dwellings).
-This is because it is difficult and resource intensive to specifically identify and assess small sites that have potential for residential development for inclusion in the SHLAA.
-4.50 The allowance rate is based on an analysis of housing completions on small sites over a five year period 1 April 2015 to 31 March 2020.
-This shows that 326 homes have been completed on small sites in this period (around 15% of all completions over this time), equating to an average of 65 homes per annum.
+4.49 The council considers that it is appropriate to make an allowance for small sites (i.e. those below the SHLAA threshold of 5 dwellings).
+This is because it is difficult and resource intensive to specifically identify and assess small sites that have potential for residential development for inclusion in the SHLAA, beyond the five-year supply.
+Sites with planning permission or under construction are identified within the five-year supply as explained below.